Noise-robust exploration of many-body quantum states on near-term quantum devices: Discussion

-To demonstrate the implications of our results, we compare to the results of Refs.~\cite{kim2017noise,kimswingle} in terms of noise-robustness and required number of gates and qubits.
-This comparison is summarized in Table~\ref{tab:comparison}.
-We obtain a similar error bound, but are able to significantly decrease both the number of unitaries and qubits compared to the approach of Refs.~\cite{kim2017noise,kimswingle}.
-This is because we only require the circuit corresponding to the past causal cone to be implemented, in contrast to the circuit of the whole state.
-Clearly, these results also imply that it is possible to approximate these expectation values classically in some parameter regimes.
+To demonstrate the implications of our results, we summarize the noise-robustness and required number of gates and qubits in Table~\ref{tab:comparison} for some interaction schemes.
+We are able to significantly decrease the number of unitaries and qubits compared to the approach of Refs.~\cite{kim2017noise,kimswingle}.
+This is because we only require the circuit corresponding to the past causal cone until it stabilizes to be implemented, in contrast to the the whole causal cone.
+Clearly, these results also imply that it is possible to approximate these expectation values classically if the resulting effective circuits are of a classically simulatable size.

 Our results provide an intuitive understanding of the stability of these computations.
-Each iteration contributes less to the value of expectation values, which implies that there is a small \emph{effective} quantum circuit underlying the computation.
-Furthermore, the size of this circuit is related to the correlation length of the state and the effect of noise decreases proportionally to the amount of correlations between different regions.
+Each iteration contributes less to the value of expectation values, which implies that there is a small effective quantum circuit underlying the computation.
+Furthermore, the size of this circuit is related to the correlation length of the state and the effect of noise decreases proportionally to the correlations between regions.

+Although rigorously testing at which iteration the circuit has converged might require exponential resources, we see that chosing a few random initial states and comparing the different expectation values provides useful guidance to check wether convergence has occurred.
+This shows that it is feasible to build confidence in the convergence and required depth with moderate resources using such heuristics.
+However, it would still be interesting to establish more rigorous protocols under suitable additional assumptions.

-In general, there are significant challenges in scaling up current qubit technologies~\cite{Monroe2013,Lekitsche2017, Kjaergaard2019}.
-The possible reduction in the number of qubits that we have shown above means that it may be possible to explore many-body quantum states with NISQ devices with substantially fewer qubits.
-This is of particular importance since this may bring such tasks into reach for current technology that operates with around $50$ qubits~\cite{Zhang2017,Bernien2017}.
+There are significant challenges in scaling up current qubit technologies~\cite{Monroe2013,Lekitsche2017, Kjaergaard2019}.
+The reduction in the number of qubits that we have shown above means that it may be possible to explore many-body quantum states with NISQ devices with substantially fewer qubits, potentially bringing such tasks into reach for current technology~\cite{Zhang2017,Bernien2017}.
 The possible reduction in the number of gates also reduces the necessary runtime of the circuits, which is important for hardware subject to qubit loss over time such as trapped atoms~\cite{Saffman2016}.
+Note that the objective of this method is to expand the simulating capabilities of NISQ devices subject to strict hardware limitations.
+This is in contrast to other techniques, like measurement regrouping~\cite{McClean2016,verteletskyi2019measurement,jena2019pauli,huggins2019efficient,gokhale2019minimizing,crawford2019efficient}, that focus on optimizing resources given the ability to implement the whole circuit that prepares a given state.